johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

 - The untrained mind produces distractions that lead to forgetting that results in mind-wandering.

 - All we are doing in meditation is forming and holding specific conscious intention.
 Intentions lead to mental actions, and repeated mental actions become mental habits.

+- The two major objectives to meditation practice are stable attention and mindfulness.

+- We have two forms of conscious experience: attention and peripheral awareness.
+Attention dominates our conscious experience, but through awareness we are generally aware of things in the background.
+  (Similar to relationship between visual focus and peripheral vision) Two different ways of knowing the world.

+- Starting your practice:
+  -) Relax your mind, take some moments to appreciate the fact that you're gifting yourself the time to do this.
+  -) Resolve to practice diligently for the whole session.
+  -) Allow your attention to stay centered on your meditation object while your peripheral awareness remains relaxed and open to anything that arises
+  -) As soon as you recognize that you have become distracted and have drifted away, take a momment to appreciate the fact that you have remember to meditate and give yourself a pat on the back
+  -) Repeate

+- Sustaining attention is harder than directing it.
+It is possible to voluntarily direct attention, however the part of the mind that sustains attention for more than a few moments works unconsciously.

+- Just by intending to observe an object and coming back to it when we get distracted, we're training that unconscious process to help us stay focused more continuously.
+  Formulating the conscious intention to focus on the meditation objects gives a new piece of information for unconscious processes to take into account.

+- Skillfully applying conscious intention can completely restructure the mind and transforme who we are.
+The is the essensce of meditation: we reprogram unconscious mental processes by repeating basic tasks over and over with a clear intention.

+- Mindfulness is the optimal interaction between attention and peripheral awareness.
+It allows us to recognize our options and choose our responses wisely.

+- Attention turns its objects into concepts or abstract ideas.
+Peripheral awareness is only minimally conceptual, it is concerned with the relationship among objects and to the whole.

+- Attention analyzes our experience and peripheral awareness provides the context.

+- Attention is self-centered.
+Uses the filter of self-interest.

+- Peripheral awareness can observe the overall state of mind.

+- Who we are and how we behave, everything we think, feel, say, ect - depends on the interaction between awareness and attention.
+Mindfulness is the optimal interaction between the two.

+- Move of us have never learned to use peripheral awareness effectively.
+They overuse attention because its under direct conscious control whereas peripheral awareness isnt.
+In meditation, where other distractions are minimized, we can learn to use peripheral awareness effectively, and become skilled at using the two together.

+- Making your conscious more poweful is like weight training, where you practice sustaining close attention and strong peripheral awareness AT THE SAME TIME.

+- When you have cultivated mindfulness, life becomes richer, more vivid, and more satisfying and you wont take everything that happens so personally.
+You become more objective and clearheaded adn develop an enhanced awareness of the whole.